Table of Contents

 Unfortunately this is not an option for irrigation systems without reservoirs, and both city and well water are likely to be affected by the alkaline soils before being pumped up above ground.
 If you harvest rainwater, however, that should have the more neutral pH which won't pull your soil alkalinity up.

-That's important to keep in mind that soil pH is change slowly over time, and is very difficult to adjust rapidly.
+It's important to keep in mind that soil pH is changed slowly over time, and is very difficult to adjust rapidly.

 Note - I do not recommend ammonium sulfate nor ammonium phosphate, neither of which are rated for organic gardens.
 It's Important to understand that these ammonium forms of nitrogen can seep into groundwater and contaminate it.
 This is especially true if applied to unplanted soil, or prior to a rainy season.